-If an RH includes or is based on issues for which the Social Security Administration (SSA) does not have jurisdiction, e.g., issues which are within the jurisdiction of a State agency (See I-2-2-10, Notice of Issues.) or the Internal Revenue Service (See I-2-2-35 Earnings Related Issues the Administrative Law Judge May and May Not Address—Jurisdiction.), the ALJ must rule on the issues for which SSA has jurisdiction, and dismiss the RH with respect to the issues for which SSA does not have jurisdiction.
+If an RH includes or is based on issues for which the Social Security Administration (SSA) does not have jurisdiction, see the instructions in HALLEX I-2-2-10 if the issues are within the jurisdiction of a State agency, or HALLEX I-2-2-35 if the issues are within the jurisdiction of the Internal Revenue Service.
+Generally, the ALJ will rule on the issues for which SSA has jurisdiction, and dismiss the RH with respect to the issues for which SSA does not have jurisdiction.

-If a hearing is requested on an issue listed in 20 CFR §§ 404.903 and 416.1403, “Administrative actions that are not initial determinations,” the claimant does not have a right to a hearing under the administrative review process and the RH should be dismissed.
-These administrative actions include a number of SSA actions, including (but not limited to) suspension of benefits pending an investigation, determining the fee that a representative may charge, and denying a request to readjudicate a claim and apply and Acquiescence Ruling.
+If a hearing is requested on an action listed in 20 CFR 404.903 and 416.1403, “Administrative actions that are not initial determinations,” the claimant does not have a right to a hearing under the administrative review process and the RH will be dismissed.
+These administrative actions include a number of SSA actions, including (but not limited to) suspension of benefits pending an investigation, determining the fee that a representative may charge, and denying a request to readjudicate a claim and apply an Acquiescence Ruling.

-Use DGS to prepare the Order of Dismissal, selecting “No Reconsideration” for the dismissal order when there has been no reconsideration in a Title II case.
+Use the Document Generation System (DGS) to prepare the Order of Dismissal, selecting “No Reconsideration Determination” in the Findings Integrated Template Dismissal template for a dismissal order when there has been no reconsideration in a title II case.